knath2000/onlybible/README.md

 4. **Read in Spanish**: The verse appears in Spanish
 5. **Translate Verse**: Click "Traducir Versículo" to see English translation
 6. **Translate Words**: Hover over individual Spanish words for instant translation

+## Infinite Scrolling

+The reader now supports infinite scrolling for verses, loading in chunks (configurable in settings: 10/20/50).
+Select book/chapter to start, scroll down to load more.
+Translations and alignments work per verse.
+Jump via search or URL anchors (#BookChapter:Verse).

 ## 🔧 Installation